-The team at the Senior Faculty Recruitment office supports the hiring process from the drafting of the call for applications all the way through until the final signing of the employment contract.
+The Senior Faculty Recruitment office supports the hiring process from the drafting of the call for applications all the way through until the final signing of the employment contract.
 They assist the Rector and act as a contact interface for everyone involved in the recruitment process.

 During the proceedings, the Senior Faculty Recruitment office is available to candidates for questions on a wide variety of topics and also offers support on issues related to moving to and living in Vienna.

 Researchers interested in working for WU can contact the Senior Faculty Recruitment team directly, they will be happy to put you in touch with the appropriate contact within WU.

 Qualified candidates for a professorship have a proven record of research work and academic publications in their area of specialization.

 They should be active members of the international scientific community in their field and have good intercultural skills.